MapNet2025/Mapnet2025.github.io/_pages/register.md

 - Registration for MapNet 2025 is $166 NZD + Booking Fee* + GST.
 This includes dinner on Tuesday 11th November at The Lab in Lincoln.

+- Workshops have a cost of $50  + Booking Fee* + GST.

     *Note profits from booking fees taken through Humanitix are donated to charitable organisations.

   Registration link : https://events.humanitix.com/mapnet2025